 Once you know what you like, you need to understand which of your interests are marketable (because the world probably won’t pay you to nap on the couch).

-What’s a problem you could solve for other people, with the skills and passion that you have?
+What’s a problem you could solve for other people, with the skills and passions that you have?

 For example, if you like organizing events and working with kids, and parents need somewhere to send their kids in the summer, you can market your ability to run kids summer camps and parents will gladly pay for it.

-If you love organizing your closet, and your friends are hoarders, you can market your skills and become a professional organizer.
+If you love organizing your closet, and you know a few hoarders, you can market your skills and become a professional organizer.